 This page describes the application process and required materials for the Foundation Trust Small Gift Program.
-If you are interested in Partnership Grant, please click here.
+If you are interested in a larger Partnership Grant, please click here.

 The intent of the Letter of Inquiry (LOI) is to introduce us to your programming or services and to explain how a Small Gift from the Foundation Trust will meaningfully impact your ability to perform--either to support current programming or carry out a special project of importance to this work.
 The LOI is the competitive portion of the Foundation Trust funding application process.